Asset Publisher

 1. Policy statement

-The Department of Education (the Department) is committed to reducing integrity, fraud and corruption risks by ensuring the effective reporting, recording and management of actual, perceived and potential conflicts of interest.
+The Department of Education (the Department) is committed to reducing integrity, fraud and corruption risks by ensuring the effective reporting, registering and management of actual, perceived and potential conflicts of interest.

 2. Policy rules

-All employees and contractors of the Department will comply with the Conflicts of Interest Procedures, Code of Conduct and Standards (staff only), and Commissioner's Instruction No. 7: Code of Ethics.
+All employees of the Department will comply with the Conflicts of Interest Procedures, Code of Conduct and Standards (staff only), and Commissioner's Instruction No. 7: Code of Ethics.

-Principals and line managers (including contractor managers of the Department) must communicate to employees and contractors their obligations under the Conflicts of Interest Procedures, Code of Conduct and Standards (staff only), and Commissioner's Instruction No. 7: Code of Ethics.
+Principals and line managers must communicate to employees their obligations under the Conflicts of Interest Procedures, Code of Conduct and Standards (staff only), and Commissioner's Instruction No. 7: Code of Ethics.

-Executive Directors and Directors of Education must communicate to principals and directors their obligations under the Conflicts of Interest Procedures, Code of Conduct and Standards (staff only), and Commissioner's Instruction No. 7: Code of Ethics.
+Deputy Directors General, Executive Directors and Directors of Education must communicate to principals, directors and staff under their direct line management their obligations under the Conflict of Interest Procedures, Code of Conduct and Standards (staff only), and Commissioner's Instruction No. 7: Code of Ethics.

 Guidance